rizdaprasetya/midtrans-mobile-merchant-server--php-sample-/readme.md

 ## How to use
 Edit file `charge/index.php`, insert your Midtrans Account Server Key to `'<server key>'`.
-Upload these to your host, and make sure the url `[your server endpoint]/charge` can be accessed from the mobile app.
+Upload these to your host, and make sure the url `[url where you host this]/charge/index.php` can be accessed from the mobile app.

+Set `[url where you host this]/charge/index.php` as `merchant base url` in mobile SDK. (refer to [the mobile SDK doc](https://mobile-docs.midtrans.com))

 ## Testing
-You can mock client's request by executing this CURL command to the `/charge` endpoint:
+You can mock client's request by executing this CURL command to the `/charge/index.php` endpoint:

 ```
 curl -X POST -d '{